 Instructions

-- Make the Sauce.
-Meanwhile, get going on the sauce.
-In a large deep pan, heat 3 tablespoons extra virgin olive oil over medium heat until shimmering.
+- Meanwhile, make the sauce.
+Bring a large pot of salted water to a boil.
+In a separate large deep pan, heat 3 tablespoons extra virgin olive oil over medium heat until shimmering.
 Add the garlic and red pepper flakes, lower the heat and cook, tossing regularly, until the garlic gains a little bit of color.
-Add the tomatoes (with their juices), oregano and a good pinch of kosher salt and black pepper.
+Add the tomatoes (with their juices), oregano, and a good pinch of salt and pepper.
 Bring the mixture to a quick boil, then lower the heat and let simmer briefly.

 Video